 But what if you don’t want to wait that long to try out the new features?
 You need to install the beta!

-In this article we walk you through the steps required to get the iOS 16 beta.
-We explain how to join Apple’s beta programmes, and how to install and run an iOS beta on your iPhone.
+In this article, we walk you through the steps required to get the iOS 16 beta.
+We explain how to join Apple’s beta programs, and how to install and run an iOS beta on your iPhone.
 For more information about getting onto Apple’s beta program read: How to join Apple’s beta program and try out new software.

 If you want to install the full public version of iOS 16 on your iPhone (not the beta version) we explain how to get iOS 16 on your iPhone in a separate article.
-But as mentioned previously, you’ll need to wait until the autumn.
+But as mentioned previously, you’ll need to wait until the fall (probably September).

 What’s new in the latest beta release?

-How to install the iOS 16 developer beta
+How to install the iOS 16 Public beta

 Each stage of iOS 16’s development cycle will be rolled out to developers first, and then to public beta testers afterwards.
 If you’re a developer and need to test your apps against the most up-to-date version of the OS possible, this is the version to run.